wangziqi2013/wangziqi2013.github.io/_posts/2021-09-06-put-the-micro-back.markdown

 for their heavyweight, process-based resource management.
 This paper seeks to reduce the latency of microservices and serverless using a different service execution model with reduced isolation, with the safety of execution being enforced by a combination of language type checks and special system configurations.

+The paper observes that tail latency is a serious issue for serverless applications, because the user experience of interactive applications depend on the tail latency of the slowest of all the components.
+Conventional microservice and serverless frameworks incur excessive overhead by encapsulating each microservice instance as a separate process (or container process), and invokes a new process every time a request is dispatched.
+This approach, despite having strong isolation between different instances as provided by the OS and the virtual memory system, suffers two types of inefficiencies.